natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 Task 5.3a
 ~~~~~~~~~~~~

-Complete script from task 5.3 in such a way that depending on selected mode the different questions are asked in request for Vlan number or Vlan list:
+Copy and change the script from task 5.3 in such a way that, depending on
+the selected mode, different questions were asked in the request for the VLAN number
+or VLAN list:

-* for access: "Enter VLAN number:"
+* for access: 'Enter VLAN number:'
-* for trunk: "Enter allowed VLANs:"
+* for trunk: 'Enter the allowed VLANs:'

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.
-That is, it is possible to solve this task without using *if* condition and *for/while* loops.
+This task can be solved without using the if condition and for/while loops.

 .. code:: python